This article was originally published in November 2016.

 The May 2016 release of Marvel's Captain America: Civil War film saw actor Chadwick Boseman give the world a taste of what's to come in the highly-anticipated follow up film, Black Panther, which is currently currently slated for release in 2018.

-While the Black Panther debut is still pretty far off, it turns Boseman's lead character has much in common with a real-life superhero of sorts whose made quite the impact on 2016: 49ers quarterback Colin Kapernick
+While the Black Panther debut is still pretty far off, it turns out Boseman's lead character has much in common with a real-life superhero of sorts who made quite the impact on 2016: 49ers quarterback Colin Kapernick

 While Civil War purposely didn't delve too deep into exactly who T'Challa is in an effort to use the mystery of the character to the advantage of the forthcoming Black Panther film, Boseman did have a few things he wanted to make sure were brought to life in a way that was as authentic to the original comic as possible.

 "One thing was that I wanted this character to speak with an African accent instead of a European accent," he told ESSENCE.
 "That was one of the discussions at one point--that he could have been educated some other place--but I was basically like, there's no way it would be anything but.
 He's clearly African and [the nation of] Wakanda hasn't been conquered or colonized, so there's no reason for me to speak with a European accent.
 It just wouldn't have made sense."

 Speaking on how T'Challa's disposition as Marvel's first Black superhero bears similarities to the strength and resilience present among leaders in the Black community in today's society, Boseman referenced how Kaepernick has used his platform to take a stand -- much like T'Challa does in both films.

 "For instance, Colin Kaepernick and other NFL players taking a stance," he continued.
 "It's actually funny to me that that is a problem for some people, because it's their given right to respond to the anthem."

 The South Carolina native also recalled taking a similar stance of his own back in his days as a middle school student.